 - Group by Date and DateTime includes various functions at Day, Week, Month, Quarter, and Year.
 You can add Date field in the GroupBy section in any of the Transform tasks (Aggregate/Pivot).
 For more information about custom grouping, refer to the Custom Grouping, Time Series, and Pivoting article.

 Note: By default Created Date is set to Day, and aggregation is allowed, but for DateTime aggregation is not allowed which means there will not be any drop-down list available for this field in the Show section.
 When you add Date/DateTime field in the GroupBy section, it automatically gets added in the Show section and you can see the available options for the same field under the Show section only if you selected the function (in GroupBy section) which can be aggregated (refer the image below).

-Earlier, you were not able to transform the data using Custom Rules.
-Transform tasks that are supported in Bionic Rule include Merge, Transformation, and Pivot.
+Previously, you were not able to transform data using Custom Rules.
+Transform tasks that are supported in Bionic Rules include Merge, Transformation, and Pivot.
 For more information about how you can transform data into a polished, actionable dataset in Bionic Rules using the Merge, Pivot, and Transformation options, refer the following articles.